Generalized cluster algorithms for Potts lattice gauge theory: Discussion and conclusions

 \section{Discussion and conclusions}

 Using tools borrowed from algebraic topology, we describe versions of the \emph{Swendsen--Wang} and \emph{invaded-cluster} algorithms for targeting \emph{$q$-state Potts lattice gauge theory} and the \emph{plaquette random-cluster measure} on cubical tori of arbitrary dimension \cite{prcm-plgt, hom-perc-giant, ic}.
 These generalized procedures --- the \emph{plaquette Swendsen--Wang} and \emph{plaquette invaded-cluster} algorithms (Algorithms \ref{algorithm:psw} and \ref{algorithm:pic}) --- rely on basic linear algebra and probability.
 We prove that the plaquette Swendsen--Wang algorithm targets Potts lattice gauge theory, and conjecture that the stationary distribution of the plaquette invaded-cluster algorithm converges weakly to Potts lattice gauge theory in the infinite-volume limit.
-Further, we empirically demonstrate that the plaquette invaded-cluster algorithm obeys the scaling behavior theorized in \cite{prcm-plgt}, showing the algorithm's efficacy in estimating percolation thresholds for each axis of a given system.
+Further, we empirically demonstrate that the plaquette invaded-cluster algorithm obeys the scaling behavior theorized in~\cite{prcm-plgt}.
+Finally, we estimate some \emph{dynamical critical exponents} of the plaquette Swendsen--Wang algorithm, and show that their behavior is similar to that previously observed for the classical Swendsen--Wang algorithm.

 Each algorithm is implemented in \ATEAMS \cite{ateams}.
 We detail the memory-efficient data structures and subroutines underlying the computational simulations, and believe the implementation to be a robust experimental tool for studying spin systems.
-In future work, we plan to: further optimize \ATEAMS; gather experimental data regarding the scaling behavior of PLGT and PRCM at criticality; estimate the dynamical critical exponents of the plaquette Swendsen--Wang and invaded-cluster algorithms; and use the plaquette invaded-cluster algorithm to estimate homological percolation thresholds in higher-dimensional settings.
+In future work, we plan to: further optimize \ATEAMS; gather experimental data regarding the scaling behavior of PLGT and PRCM at criticality; estimate the dynamical critical exponents of the invaded-cluster algorithm; extend these algorithms to simulate the \emph{Potts lattice Higgs} and \emph{coupled plaquette percolation} models~\cite{eldridgeCellular2026a} and build on experimental work in~\cite{somozaSelfDual2021}; use the plaquette invaded-cluster algorithm to estimate homological percolation thresholds in higher-dimensional settings; and extend these methods to other lattice gauge theories.